All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I pump and dump to reduce my baby's exposure to GLP-1 medication?

-The "pump and dump" approach does not apply well to GLP-1 medications.
+The "pump and dump" approach doesn't apply well to GLP-1 medications.
 Unlike alcohol, which clears from breast milk as blood levels fall, GLP-1 medications have long half-lives (about one week for semaglutide).
 The medication would be present in breast milk continuously, not just for a brief period that could be pumped and discarded.

 What if I only breastfeed for a few months?
 Can I start GLP-1 medication sooner?